lambda826/My-Notebook/99 Interview/Behavior Interview.md

 We just completed and launched the Promotion Shopping Page project world wide, and I am seeking for greater challenges for my carreer from leadership's perspective.
 Specifically more about technical leadership and technical management.

 ## Tell me about a time you disaggreed with someone
+At the very beginning of the Promotion Shopping Page Project, we were discussing what ta

 ## Tell me about a time you showed leadership
 ## Tell me about the project that you are most proud of